-At the Gubelin Gem Lab Klemens works as the research analyst.
+At the Gubelin Gem Lab Klemens works as the geochemistry specialist.
 He is responsible for the LA-ICPMS, the inquiry and evaluation of geochemical data of gemstones.
-Further he develops new methods for efficient data processing and origin determination.
+Further he develops new methods for quality control, efficient data processing and origin determination.

 The colour photographs in Gubelin Gem Lab reports are the work of Corinne, who does her utmost to show the stones in their best light.
 Aside from gemstone and jewellery photography, she undertakes various administrative duties such as the complete documentation of each and every item that we test in our laboratory.
 Other responsibilities include organising the laboratory’s business trips, as well as assuming all its administrative and secretarial functions.
 Corinne joined the laboratory in 2011.